 The following example demonstrates the projected dollar amount of total cumulative expenses over various periods with respect to a hypothetical investment in our common stock.
-In calculating the following expense amounts, we have assumed a 6.5% sales load, that none of our assets are cash or cash equivalents, and that our annual operating expenses would remain at the levels set forth in the table above.
+In calculating the following expense amounts, we have assumed a 7% sales load, that none of our assets are cash or cash equivalents, and that our annual operating expenses would remain at the levels set forth in the table above.

-1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return on portfolio(6)(8) \$148 \$307 \$464 \$848
+1 year 3 years 5 years 1 10 years

+You would pay the following expenses on a \$1,000 investment, assuming a 5%

+annual return(8) \$ 140 \$ 261 \$ 382 \$ 688

-- (1) The underwriters' discounts and commissions with respect to common stock sold in this offering, which are one-time fees paid by us to the underwriters in connection with this offering, are the only sales load paid in connection with this offering. - (2) Amount reflects estimated unreimbursed offering expenses of approximately \$1,000,000. - (3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other expenses."
+- (1) The underwriters' discounts and commissions with respect to common stock sold in this offering, which are one-time fees paid by us to the underwriter in connection with this offering, are the only sales load paid in connection with this offering. - $(2) \qquad \text{Amount reflects estimated unreimbursed offering expenses of approximately $1,615,000.}$ - (3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other expenses."
 The participants in the dividend reinvestment plan will pay a pro rata share of brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan.
 For more details about the plan, see "Dividend Reinvestment Plan." - (4) "Total annual expenses" is presented as a percentage of net assets attributable to common stock.
-This percentage is higher than it would be if we do not incur leverage.
+This percentage is higher than it would be if we had not incurred leverage.
 Money that we borrow, if any, is used to leverage our net assets and increase our total assets.
-Because holders of common shares bear all these expenses, the SEC requires that the "total annual expenses" percentage be calculated as a percentage of net assets attributable to our common stock, rather than the total assets which include assets that have been funded with borrowed money. - "Interest payments on borrowed funds" represents an estimate of our annual interest expense based on payments assumed to be made under a securitized revolving credit facility which we expect to enter into following the completion of this offering.
+Because holders of common shares bear all these expenses, the SEC requires that the "total annual expenses" percentage be calculated as a percentage of net assets attributable to our common stock, rather than the total assets which include assets that have been funded with borrowed money.